WTPA (AM)

-WTPA (980 AM) is a radio station that is currently broadcasting a Haitian Creole format.
-Licensed to Pompano Beach, Florida, United States, the station is owned by Sam Rogatinsky, through licensee HMDF, LLC.
+WTPA (980 AM) was a radio station that was broadcasting a Haitian Creole format.
+Licensed to Pompano Beach, Florida, United States, the station was owned by Sam Rogatinsky, through licensee HMDF, LLC.
 Its studios are in Boca Raton; the last transmitter site used was in Parkland.

 History

 WLOD and WPIP

 The Pompano Beach Broadcasting Corporation received a construction permit for a daytime-only radio station on 980 kHz in Pompano Beach on October 15, 1958.
 WLOD, standing for "Wonderful Land of Dreams", went on the air on May 1, 1959.
 The station went through several changes of ownership in its first few years.
 Before going on air, Wellington Shilling and Charles Johnson had sold their stakes to Arthur Harre and Leonard Versluis; within a year, the station had been acquired by the Franklin Broadcasting Company, which owned it until selling to Sunrise Broadcasting Company in 1965.
 The station sponsored a women's tennis tournament, which was dubbed the WLOD International.

 After a series of attempts to improve WLOD's power and to broadcast at night, WLOD finally got both in 1978 with an improvement to 2,500 watts day and the addition of nighttime service with 500 watts.
 The station did not change its easy listening format, but it did use the move to relaunch as WPIP.